 Menu Option Description

-Rename Rename the workbook or subfolder.
+Rename Rename a workbook or subfolder.

 History View workbook history and republish.

 Move Move a workbook to another folder or subfolder the user has permission to.

 Сору Copy a workbook to another folder or subfolder the user has permission to.

 Download Download a copy of the workbook.

-Export Bundle Export a bundle of the workbook including the data files.
+Export Bundle Export a bundle of the workbook or folder including the data files and data tables linked inside the workbook.

+Share Share workbook with other users.

 Remove Delete the workbook or folder.